peteroupc/peteroupc.github.io/exporand.md

 1. Set _N_ to 0.
 2. With probability 1/2, go to the next step.
 Otherwise, add 1 to _N_ and repeat this step.
-2. If the item at position _N_ in the geometric bag (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the geometric bag's capacity as necessary.
+3. If the item at position _N_ in the geometric bag (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the geometric bag's capacity as necessary.
 (As a result of this step, there may be "gaps" in the geometric bag where no digit was sampled yet.)
-3. Return the item at position _N_.
+4. Return the item at position _N_.

-For another base (radix), such as 10 for decimal, this can be implemented as **URandLess**, with **a** being an empty uniform PSRN and **b** being the geometric bag.
-Return 1 if the algorithm returns `true`, or 0 otherwise.
+For another base (radix), such as 10 for decimal, this can be implemented as follows (based on **URandLess**):

+1. Set _i_ to 0.
+2. If **a**'s fractional part has _i_ or fewer digits, sample digit _i_ of **a** (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
+Do the same for **b**.
+3. Return 0 if **a**'s fractional part is less than **b**'s, or 2 if **a**'s fractional part is greater than **b**'s.
+4. Add 1 to _i_ and go to step 3.

+For more on why these two algorithms are equivalent, see the appendix.

 **SampleGeometricBagComplement** is the same as the **SampleGeometricBag** algorithm, except the return value is 1 minus the original return value.
 The result is that if **SampleGeometricBag** outputs 1 with probability _U_, **SampleGeometricBagComplement** outputs 1 with probability 1 &minus; _U_.